 A Colorado notary may make a certified copy of certain types of documents.
-The customer must present the original document to the notary.
-The notary can then make a certified copy of the original.
+The customer must present the qualifying original document to the notary.
+The notary can then make a certified copy of the original document.

 To prevent fraud, the notary is not authorized to make certified copies of vital records (birth, death, marriage and divorce certificates), public records, publicly recordable documents, and other documents where the originals are kept by a government agency, school, university, business or organization.